zeenfaizpy/dj_authy/README.md

 Django Starter Project

-This project is powered by Built with Cookiecutter Django.
+This project is bootstrapped with Cookiecutter Django.